For Americans who are tired of receiving robocalls, help may be on the way Wednesday.

 A robocall is precisely what it sounds like — an automated recording at the other end of the line promoting or selling something.
 Often times, it’s an illegal scam.
 And federal regulators are starting to get tough with them.

-Beginning Wednesday, major U.S. phone providers — including AT&T, Verizon, T-Mobile and Comcast — are required by the Federal Communications Commission to implement technology known as STIR/SHAKEN to prevent rampant spam calls.
+Beginning Wednesday, major U.S. phone providers — including AT&T, Verizon, T-Mobile and Comcast providing mobile phone plans — are required by the Federal Communications Commission to implement technology known as STIR/SHAKEN to prevent rampant spam calls.

 Over the first five months of this year, Americans have received about 22 billion robocalls and are on pace to see 52 billion by the end of the year, according to robocall blocker YouMail.